wilmix8/JAVA8/README.md

 20) HERE     JAVA7 .exe or  JAVA7 .dll  is used.

 31) JAVA8  is  a  Part  of  Jdollar(JWEB)  and  can  be  used   with  JAVA7.

-32)  HERE  ONLY   JDK1.8,JDk1.7 ,Jdk1.6  tools  are  used  in JAVA8 compiler.

-33) JAVA1.8 Advanced Business:  It  is  focused   with  JDollar(JWEB)  Advanced Business.
+32) JAVA1.8 Advanced Business:  It  is  focused   with  JDollar(JWEB)  Advanced Business.